-The Residential sector is one of the largest emitting sectors in Ireland, accounting for 29% of CO2 emissions and roughly a quarter of the energy used in Ireland as per 2020 estimates from SEAI.
-Therefore, if communities want to make progress towards individual targets, as well as contributing to the national target of reducing all CO2 emissions 51% by 2030, it is vital this sector is given particularly close focus.
+The Residential sector is one of the largest emitting sectors in Ireland, accounting for 29% of $CO_2$ emissions and roughly a quarter of the energy used in Ireland as per 2020 estimates from SEAI.
+Therefore, if communities want to make progress towards individual targets, as well as contributing to the national target of reducing all $CO_2$ emissions 51% by 2030, it is vital this sector is given particularly close focus.

 Whilst energy usage from the residential sector has increased by almost 19% from 2014 to 2020, emissions only subsequently increased by 1%.
-This can be explained by higher household incomes and expenditure, coupled with improvements in energy efficiency as a result of updated building regulations and homeowners increasingly more willing to invest in fabric upgrades within their homes.
+These figures can be explained by higher household incomes and expenditure which led to higher energy usage but have been balanced out by improvements in energy efficiency as a result of updated building regulations and homeowners increasingly more willing to invest in fabric upgrades within their homes.

-The momentum within the country has been to ensure that as many homes as possible are upgrading their insulation ahead of 2030, with the Irish Government setting the ambitious target of 'retrofitting' 500,000 homes to a B2 Building Energy Rating (BER) by 2030.
-By retrofitting homes in a manner that focuses on enhancing their insulation, homeowners don't have to use as much energy on space heating within their home, which will naturally lead to a reduction in emissions within the residential sector.
-The residential section of this report will seek to analyse what retrofit measures may be suitable for properties in the Headford SEC based upon Housing age, occupancy, ownership and type.
+The momentum within the country has been to ensure that as many homes as possible upgrade their homes insulation ahead of 2030, with the Irish Government setting the ambitious target of 'retrofitting' 500,000 homes to a B2 Building Energy Rating (BER) by 2030.
+By retrofitting homes in a manner that focuses on enhancing their insulation, homeowners don't have to use as much energy on space heating within their home, which will naturally lead to emission reductions within the residential sector.
+The residential section of this report will seek to analyse what retrofit measures may be suitable for properties in the Skibbereen SEC based upon Housing age, occupancy, ownership and type.

-Furthermore, the fuels used to heat homes within the Headford SEC are analysed for their Emissions in tonnes of CO2 equivalent.
+Furthermore, the fuels used to heat homes within the Skibbereen SEC are analysed for their emissions in tonnes of CO2 equivalent.
 The fuel mix can have a significant impact on the carbon footprint of a community as each fuel type has its own associated CO2 output.
 For example, coal produces approximately 0.4kg and 0.3kg of CO2 for every kilowatt hour of energy delivered, compared to just over 0.2kg for natural gas.